hugolpz/Seminar/README.md

 ## Seminar2014
-This code is a basic website for bilingual academic events with
+[This website](https://furner-promic.codio.io/pages/index.html) is a basic html/js website for bilingual academic events with

  1. an introduction page
  2. a call for papers (abstracts) page
  3. a list of experts & organisators page